Frequently asked questions (FAQ)

 When will Meadowbank community centre close?

 A date has yet to be set, and the current centre remains open in the meantime.
-A timeline will be agreed once we’ve approved a building partner, which we hope to do by July.
+A timeline will be agreed once we’ve approved a building partner, which we hope to do by early 2020.

 Will Meadowbank Community Centre House Incorporated continue to operate the centre?